pingfanw/Efficient-Natural-Gradient-Descent-with-Theoretical-Guarantees/additional_experiment.md

 |    SAM    | **91.69(+-0.07)** |   376.33(+-14.64)   |
 |   D-NGD   |   91.34(+-0.08)   | **215.04(+-11.06)** |

 D-NGD hyper-parameters are followed by the optimal configuration in Table 1.
 We implement SAM and use SGD as the base optimizer of SAM.
 Its radius hyperparameter is configured as the recommended value $0.1$ of the paper [1].
-Other parameters are followed by the base optimizer SGD($\eta=3e-4$, $momentum = 0.9$, $weight\_decay = 5e-4$).
+Other parameters are followed by the base optimizer SGD($\eta=3e-4$, $momentum = 0.9$, $weightdecay = 5e-4$).

 We can observe that, although SAM is not fully optimized in terms of hyperparameters, it can outperform D-NGD in terms of generalization performance.
 However, the improvement is at the significant increase of wall-clock time.